 What is Spear Phishing

 It is easy to make it look original.
-People just have to purchase a related domain and use a subdomain that looks like the organization you know.
+People have to purchase a related domain and use a subdomain that looks like the organization you know.
 It can also look like the email ID of a person you know.
 For example, something.com can have a subdomain named paypal.something.com.
-This allows them to create an email ID that goes email@example.com.
+This allows them to create an email ID that goes to [email protected].
 This looks pretty identical to email IDs related to PayPal.

 Spear Phishing Examples

-In yet another example concerning a cyber security firm, there were emails from third parties that tricked managers into believing that it was their employees asking for details.
-When the cyber criminals got the information by posing as employees over email, they were able to get money transferred from the company to criminals’ offshore accounts.
-It is said that Ubiquity lost over $47 million due to the spear phishing scam.
+In yet another example concerning a cybersecurity firm, there were emails from third parties that tricked managers into believing that it was their employees asking for details.
+When the cybercriminals got the information by posing as employees over email, they could get money transferred from the company to criminals’ offshore accounts.
+It is said that Ubiquity lost over $47 million due to the spear-phishing scam.

-Whaling & Spear Phishing scams are the emerging cyber-security issues.
+Whaling & Spear Phishing scams are emerging cyber-security issues.
 There is a thin line of difference between the two.
 Spear Phishing targets a group of people – like an email that targets employees of a company, customers of a company, or even a specific person.
-Whaling Scams typically targets high-level executives.
+Whaling Scams typically target high-level executives.

 Spear Phishing protection

-Stay safe, stay sharp when online!
+Stay safe, and stay sharp when online!